-ı Р C) ς T • C C 1(V S. т R l J C Т Т n ١ J C F R 7 7 F l C Δ ١T C) N
+ı Р C) ς T • C C 1(V. ς. Т R l J C т H n ١ C F R 7 7 F l C Δ ١Т l ว N l·

-TOST CONSTRUCTION CERTIFICATION. , , has been completed in accordance with the original and revised plans and specifica ations on file with th ne Grants Management Section.
-The plans and specifications are consistent with the scope of t the project approve d by the National Park Service and the Grants Management Section, on behalf of the Missouri accord with all applicable federal, state and local • tural Resources.
-The project has been constructed in I regulations and is acceptable for public use.
+TOST CONSTRUCTION CERTIFICATION.

+I hereby certify that construction of LWCF Project with the original and revised plans and specifical specifications are consistent with the scope of the Management Section, on behalf of the Missouri accord with all applicable federal, state and local tions on file with t he project approve Department of Na he Grants Management Section.
+The plans and ed by the National Park Service and the Grants tural Resources.
+The project has been constructed in

-A RESPONSIBLE OFFICIAL FROM THE SPONSORI NG ORGANIZATION MUST SIGN AND DATE THE CERTIFICATION
+A RESPONSIBLE OFFICIAL FROM THE SPONSORIN NG ORGANIZATION I MUST SIGN AND DATE THE CERTIFICATION

 DATE

 Signature of Project Sponsor

 DATE

 Signature of Project Architect/Engineer

 Certification Number of Stamp (if applicable)